Terrell Gomez

-Terrell Gomez (born February 5, 1998) is an American professional basketball player who last played for JDA Dijon Basket of the LNB Pro A. He played college basketball for Cal State Northridge and San Diego State.
+Terrell Gomez (born February 5, 1998) is an American professional basketball player for Chorale Roanne Basket of the LNB Pro A. He played college basketball for Cal State Northridge and San Diego State.

 Early life and high school career

 Gomez attended Inglewood High School.
 As a junior and senior, he earned Daily Breeze all-area honors.
 Gomez was a three-time All-Bay League selection as well as the league's Most Outstanding Player in 2015 and was named to the All-CIF Division I-AA Team in 2014.
 He had scholarship offers from Oral Roberts and Liberty, but both were rescinded when both schools had coaching changes.
 Gomez decided to attend Middlebrooks Academy as a postgraduate student and took classes at East Los Angeles College.
 He committed to play college basketball for Cal State Northridge.

 College career

 Gomez averaged 11.7 points, 3.6 assists and 2.4 rebounds per game as a freshman.
 He was named Big West Freshman of the Year.
 As a sophomore, Gomez averaged 19.2 points, 2.1 rebounds and 2.8 assists per game.
 He was named to the First Team All-Big West.
 On November 13, 2019, Gomez scored a career-high 33 points in a 94–82 loss to Pepperdine.
 As a junior, he averaged 19.8 points, 2.5 rebounds, and 2.3 assists per game while shooting 43.9 percent from the field, 44 percent from three-point range, and a Division I-leading 94.8 percent from the free throw line.
 Gomez joined teammate Lamine Diane on the First Team All-Big West, becoming the first pair of Cal State Northridge players to be named to the first team twice.
 He transferred to San Diego State for his senior season.
 As a senior, Gomez averaged 8.6 points, 1.5 rebounds, and 2.3 assists per game.
 He declined to take the NCAA's granting of an additional year of eligibility, instead opting to turn professional.